Tsi Tiotonhontsatáhsawe

 a 2.5D animated version of the Haudenosaunee Creation Story in Kanien’kéha

-Tsi Tiotonhontsatáhsawe began over ten years ago when, after being asked by students for culturally specific learning materials, KOR began researching our creation story.
-In addition to consulting written references, they met with knowledge-keepers from throughout the Confederacy, gathering various parts of the story, some in Kanien’kéha, some in other Haudenosaunee languages, some in English.
+Tsi Tiotonhontsatáhsawe had been in the making for ten years prior when, after being asked by students for culturally specific learning materials, KOR began researching our creation story.
+In addition to consulting written references, KOR met with knowledge-keepers from throughout the Confederacy, gathering various parts of the story, some in Kanien’kéha, some in other Haudenosaunee languages, some in English.
 Once they had all the pieces, they wrote it into a cohesive narrative, and then translated it into Kanien’kéha.
+KOR then created dozens of drawings to accompany the narrative.
+However, they felt a media production, such as an animated movie, would be an excellent teaching tool.
+They approached AbTeC, who agreed to develop the first 30 minutes of the script.

-We decided to use a technique known as 2.5D animation.
+Together we decided to use a technique known as 2.5D animation.
 It uses two-dimensional image assets, such as a drawing of a character, a longhouse, or a tree, and places them onto different image planes to give a 3D effect.
 This way we could bring to life the beautiful art that had already been created.

 Credits